S.Korea aims to burnish climate reputation with global summit

 South Korean President Moon Jae-in is expected to conclude several pacts to protect wildlife, call for cooperation regarding marine pollution, and discuss aspects of his country’s “Green New Deal” including hydrogen fuel and batteries.

-A general session on ways to become carbon neutral will feature South Korean conglomerates such as Samsung Electronics Co Ltd (005930.KS), Hyundai Motor Co (005380.KS) and LG Electronics Inc , as well as Apple Inc (AAPL.O) and Coca-Cola Co (KO.N), a South Korean official said.
+A general session on ways to become carbon neutral will feature South Korean conglomerates such as Samsung Electronics Co Ltd, Hyundai Motor Co and LG Electronics Inc, as well as Apple Inc and Coca-Cola Co, a South Korean official said.

 “South Korea will demonstrate an inclusive leadership, encompassing both advanced and vulnerable countries ... and join the ranks of advanced nations in climate response in the international community,” the official at the presidential Blue House told a briefing on Thursday.